inkdropapp/pouchdb-adapter-node-sqlite/README.md

-# pouchdb-adapter-sqlite3
+# pouchdb-adapter-node-sqlite

-PouchDB adapter using better-sqlite3 for Electron applications.
+PouchDB adapter using better-sqlite3 for Electron and NodeJS applications.

 ## Installation